SabaSnd/seminar-presentation/slides.md

 Slidev is a slides maker and presenter designed for developers, consist of the following features

-- 📝 **Text-based** - focus on the content with Markdown, and then style them later
+- 📝 **Refinement Types** - focus on the content with Markdown, and then style them later
 - 🎨 **Themable** - themes can be shared and re-used as npm packages
 - 🧑‍💻 **Developer Friendly** - code highlighting, live coding with autocompletion
 - 🤹 **Interactive** - embed Vue components to enhance your expressions